luhsra/llfree-c/README.md

 cargo test -- --test-threads 1
 # only tests starting with "test::" are using the LLC allocator
 # - different orders are ignored, because they are not implemented jet
-# - test::parallel_malloc and test::parallel_mmap also dont use LLC, so they are ignored
+# - test::parallel_malloc and test::parallel_mmap also don't use LLC, so they are ignored
 ```